Multimodal Project Discretionary Grant (MPDG)

 In November 2021, the Infrastructure Investment and Jobs Act (IIJA), also known as the Bipartisan Infrastructure Law (BIL), was passed into law.
 The Bipartisan Infrastructure Law established two new programs (Mega and Rural) and reauthorized one preexisting program (INFRA).

-INFRA: Approximately $1.55 billion in FY 2022 funding to be made available for the Nationally Significant Multimodal Freight and Highways Projects grants program, known as “INFRA”.
+INFRA: $2.7 billion in FY 2025-2026 funding to be made available for the Nationally Significant Multimodal Freight and Highways Projects grants program, known as “INFRA”.

-For the 2022 FFY, DOT is combining these three programs into single NOFO to provide a more efficient application process for project sponsors.
+DOT combines these three programs into single NOFO to provide a more efficient application process for project sponsors.
 While they remain separate programs for the purposes of award, the programs share many common characteristics.
 Because of these shared characteristics, it is possible for many projects to be eligible and considered for multiple programs using a single application.

 The combined application was noticed under the programs are solicited under the Multimodal Project Discretionary Grant Opportunity (MPDG).

-Local agencies allow to apply.
-More information below is a link to the latest Notice of Funding Opportunity (NOFO):
+Local agencies are eligible to apply.
+Below are links to the latest Notice of Funding Opportunity (NOFO):

 FFY 2022 NOFO